yeyu2005/Sleep-Apnea-Detection-via-TDA/README.md

 ### Step 3: Topological Parameter Tuning
 Calculates the optimal Time Delay ($\tau$) via Average Mutual Information and Embedding Dimension ($d$) via False Nearest Neighbors for the Takens Phase Space reconstruction.
-Updates configs/tda_config.yaml.
+Note: To prevent data leakage, this script strictly samples from the training cohort and ignores the x test records.

 python scripts/compute_takens_median.py
+(This automatically updates configs/tda_config.yaml).

 ### Step 4: Topological Feature Extraction (Persistence Images)
 Uses giotto-tda to compute persistent homology and caches the flattened 2D Persistence Images to disk.
 (Ensure the tau and dim arguments match the median values output by Step 3).